 Michigan Hazardous Waste and Liquid Industrial By-Products (formerly Liquid Industrial Waste) Transporter ProgramAgency: Environmental Quality

-The Michigan Department of Environmental Quality, through the Office of Waste Management and Radiological Protection, manages the registration and permitting for hazardous waste and liquid industrial by-products (formerly liquid industrial waste) transportation in the State of Michigan.
+The Michigan Department of Environmental Quality, through the Waste Management and Radiological Protection Division, manages the registration and permitting for hazardous waste and liquid industrial by-products (formerly liquid industrial waste) transportation in the State of Michigan.

 Hazardous Waste Transportation